-The Compensation Committee of the Board of Directors approves all compensation and awards to our executive officers and other employees and thereafter submits its recommendation to the full Board for approval.
+The Compensation Committee of the Board of Directors approves all compensation and awards to our executive officers and other employees and thereafter submits its recommendation to the full Board for approval (excluding Mr. Jones in the case of his compensation).
 All such decisions are made with the consultation of the Chief Executive Officer, except those relating to the compensation of the Chief Executive Officer.
 Except for salary adjustments and cash bonus and equity awards to the Chief Executive Officer, these items are generally based upon the recommendation of the Chief Executive Officer.
-For example, in 2011, the Chief Executive Officer made recommendations with respect to bonuses and salary increases for all other employees (other than himself) and the Compensation Committee and Board adopted such recommendations.
-In 2012, the Chief Executive Officer made recommendations for equity awards for executive officers and employees and the Compensation Committee and the Board adopted such recommendations.
+For example, in 2013, the Chief Executive Officer made recommendations with respect to bonuses and salary increases for all other employees (other than himself) and the Compensation Committee and Board adopted such recommendations.
+Our Chief Executive Officer does not attend or participate in discussions with the Compensation Committee relating to his compensation.
 With respect to salary adjustments and cash bonus and equity items to the Chief Executive Officer, the Compensation Committee establishes such awards for the Chief Executive Officer subject to review and approval of the Board.

-At our 2011 Annual Meeting our shareholders, in an advisory vote, approved our executive compensation ("say on pay") and recommended to the Board that an advisory vote be held on executive compensation every three years.
-After the shareholder vote, the Board adopted the shareholder's recommendation.
-The Board will consider the shareholder recommendations with respect to compensation in the future, but is not bound by them and any changes to compensation are subject to, among other things, existing contractual arrangements and the impact on our continued ability to retain and attract qualified personnel.
-The next say on pay shareholder vote must occur on or before our 2014 Annual Meeting and the next vote on the frequency of the say on pay shareholder vote must occur on or before our 2017 Annual Meeting.
+At our 2014 Annual Meeting, our shareholders, in an advisory vote, are being asked to approve a resolution on our executive compensation ("say on pay").
+After the shareholder vote, the Board will consider the shareholder recommendations with respect to compensation, but is not bound by them and any changes to compensation are subject to, among other things, existing contractual arrangements and the impact on our continued ability to retain and attract qualified personnel.
+The next say on pay shareholder vote must occur on or before our 2017 Annual Meeting and the next vote on the frequency of the say on pay shareholder vote must occur on or before our 2017 Annual Meeting.